Indonesia's LGBTQ community fears crackdown under legal reforms | DW | 02.06.2022

 "If [the sexual act] is conducted secretly, you cannot be prosecuted," he added.

-Although Indonesia has traditionally embraced diversity and tolerance to people with different sexual orientations, intolerance towards groups of minority sexual orientations has grown over the past few years.
+Although Indonesia has traditionally embraced diversity and many locals practise tolerance toward people with different sexual orientations if they are discreet about it, intolerance towards the LGBTQ community has grown over the past few years.

-In 2016, the Indonesian Broadcasting Commission (KPI) issued a regulation prohibiting all broadcasters from displaying men behaving, dressing, and wearing make-up in feminine ways, depriving many artists from their sources of income.
+In 2016, the Indonesian Broadcasting Commission, a regulatory body for local media, issued a regulation prohibiting all broadcasters from showing men behaving in a feminine way, including dressing in drag or wearing cosmetics.
+This deprived many artists of income.

 A recent podcast by an Indonesian celebrity, Deddy Corbuzier, stirred public anger on Twitter.
 Corbuzier interviewed a gay Indonesian man named Ragil Mahardika and his German husband, Frederik Vollert, about their life as a gay couple in Germany.